This is the key information you’ll need about our Baby Massage courses and answers to our frequently asked questions (FAQs).

 We will progress at the babies pace and the baby will always come first so whether your baby needs feeding, changing or whether they are unsettled, you can just join back in when you are both ready.
-All parents are in the same situation and understand that babies don’t always work to a timetable, even if we want them to
+All parents are in the same situation and understand that babies don’t work to a timetable.

 If your baby is asleep when you arrive please feel free to leave them in the buggy/sling or carseat whilst we chat.
 Then if/when you are happy to do so you can wake them and begin the massage strokes.
-Please remember the strokes you learn during the sessions are only a part of the process, the more you practice at home the more you will start to see the benefits.
-Therefore if one week you don’t get to do much massage you will still have learned the stokes and you can put in the practice at home.
-The instructors will always try to bring a spare demo doll with them if you need to use it.
+Please remember that the strokes you learn during the sessions are only a part of the course, the more you practice at home the more you will start to see the benefits.
+Therefore if one week you don’t get to do much massage you will still have been shown the stokes and you can put in the practice at home.
+The instructor will always try to bring a spare demo doll with them if you need to use it.